 6.36.1 Applicability to language

-The vulnerability as described in ISO/IEC TR 24772-1:2019 subclause 6.36 applies to Python.
+The vulnerability as described in ISO/IEC 24772-1 subclause 6.36 applies to Python.

-Unhandled Python exceptions in the main thread will cause the program to terminate, as discussed in ISO/IEC TR 24772-1:2019 subclause 6.36.3.
+Unhandled Python exceptions in the main thread will cause the program to terminate, as discussed in ISO/IEC 24772-1 subclause 6.36.3.
 Unhandled exceptions in a concurrent part of a program will have effects that are dependent on the model of concurrency being used and the explicit way that the components are executed and communicate.
 See 6.62 Concurrency – Premature termination [CGS].

 6.36.2 Avoidance mechanisms for language users

-Follow the guidance contained in ISO/IEC TR 24772-1:2019 subclause 6.36.5.
+Follow the guidance contained in ISO/IEC 24772-1 subclause 6.36.5.

 Use Python’s exception handling with care in order to not catch errors that are intended for other exception handlers.
 That is, always catch named exceptions.